Day One: Fly to France

 Our second stop, today, is the lovely little Mediterranean resort of Cassis.
 Stroll around the harbour, stop for a drink at a cafe on the quay, or perhaps take a boat trip up the coast to explore the narrow inlets and gorges of the Parc National des Calanques (payable locally).

-Spend today relaxing, or join our optional excursion to Nimes and Montpellier.
+Spend today relaxing, or join our optional excursion to Nimes and Montpellier, with a stop en route for views of the magnificent aqueduct, 'Pont du Gard'.
 Sometimes called the French Rome, Nimes became a Roman colony in 28BC and still boasts a two-tier amphitheatre, and one of the best-preserved Roman temples in the world - the Maison Carree.

 A little way to the south-west, Montpellier is the fastest growing city in France - thanks largely to its three universities and other colleges.
 Pay a visit to the Musee Fabre (entry payable locally) to view one of the greatest collections of art in France, and wander the pedestrianised city centre, which radiates out from the oval expanse of the Place de la Comedie (often simply called l'Oeuf).